lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

   What I cannot create I do not understand

-This says *everything* I want to say about why Open Source Software is important, why re-creating the existing work is important, why open and transparent - ness works, why things need to be evovled not designed and why, we cannot understand everything.
+This says *everything* I want to say about why Open Source Software is important, why re-creating the existing work is important, why open- and transparent-ness works, why things need to be evolved not designed and why, we cannot understand everything.

 It takes a genius to put all that in 8 words.

 So, what can be extracted from eight words.